justinjiajia/bigdata_lab/lab_3_mapreduce.md

 An alternative way to run the script:

-First add the execution permission to the file and then run it:
+First add the execution permission to the file to make it executable.
+Once the script is executable, we can run it by typing `./` followed by the script name in the terminal:

 ```shell
 $ chmod +x data_prep.sh